 The Age of Turmoil

-The events of this age take place within the game EverQuest and its twenty-six expansions.
+The events of this age take place within the game EverQuest and its twenty-eight expansions.

 Al'Kabor and the Kedge

 Throughout the Age of Enlightenment, there were many powerful erudites graduating from the caster guilds within Erudin.
 None could match the capabilities of one particular wizard though, and his name was Al'Kabor.
 At the dawn of the Age of Turmoil, his research launched a new wave of exciting new spells for not just wizards, but magicians and enchanters as well.
 Al'Kabor learned all that he could from the enormous library in Erudin, but similarly to Miragul, he ventured out into the world thirsting for knowledge.
 Unlike Miragul though, Al'Kabor desired simply to understand the universe, not control it.
 The most intriguing cultures to him were the Combine Empire, a lost civilization whose remnants still littered the world, and the kedge, an aquatic race of people created by Prexus who were so rarely seen that most believed them to be a myth.